2017 BYLAWS OF THE PORTLAND BELLYDANCE GUILD

 Paragraph a.
 Terms

-Every year, the offices of the President , Vice President, Treasurer, PR/Media and Secretary shall be up for Guildwide election.
+Every year, the offices of the President , Vice President, Secretary, PR/Media and Treasurer shall be up for Guildwide election.

 Paragraph b.
 Incomplete Terms and Resignation

-1. Any vacancy that occurs in any elected office shall be filled by presenting an appointee to the remaining Council members and appointed by Board vote as detailed in Section 3, paragraph a.
+1. Any vacancy that occurs in any elected office shall be filled by presenting an appointee to the remaining Council members and appointed by Board vote as detailed in Section 5, paragraph a.of this article.

 2. Council and Representative members may resign their position, if extreme personal or ethical concerns prevent them from completing their duties to the Guild during their elected term.